-Typically, diets extremely low in carbohydrate contain 25g per day or less of carbs.
+Typically, diets extremely low in carbohydrates contain 20g per day or less of carbs.
 This way of eating is otherwise known as a ketogenic diet.
 For most people, following an extremely low-carb diet is optional rather than necessary.

-Some people enjoy the low-carb, high-fat (LCHF) lifestyle just for overall healthier eating and the benefits on body composition.
-For others, though, keeping the carbohydrate low is a more critical pursuit.
+Some people enjoy the low-carb, high-fat (LCHF) lifestyle just for overall healthier eating and the benefits of body composition.
+For others, though, keeping the carbohydrates low is a more critical pursuit.

 Low-Carb Diets and Type 2 Diabetes

 Due to what many see as the failure of dietary guidelines to manage the rising tide of type 2 diabetes, many diabetics have been turning to the low-carb diet.
 This decision makes complete sense.

 In a healthy person, insulin is released in a timely and measured way to coordinate the metabolic response keeping your cells fed and your blood sugars stable:

 To make a complicated story simple; in Type two diabetics, the pancreas is now producing an inadequate amount of insulin which the body's cells have become resistant to.
 The result is unchecked, rapidly rising blood sugar levels when eating foods that convert to glucose.
 Therefore, you could say that these people are intolerant to carbohydrates.

 That brings us to the question: why would we feed a plate full of carbohydrate to someone with an intolerance to it?
 As well as this, protein and fat do not have a significant impact on blood sugar levels.
 As a result, ditching the carbs takes away the one dietary macronutrient that causes blood sugar spikes in diabetics.